From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: Introduction

-This paper proposes the use of LLM-enabled ICL to facilitate the key functions in public safety UAV.
-We systematically categorize these functions and present detailed task descriptions for each, demonstrating how ICL can enable the public safety UAV to adapt rapidly to emergency scenarios, improve decision-making, and enhance operational efficiency without requiring model retraining.
-As depicted in Fig. \ref{fig:uav_network1}, ICL leverages structured natural language prompts, i.e., task descriptions, to encapsulate task objectives, while curated demonstration sets convey relevant system states and environmental conditions such as sensory data.
+This paper advances the state of LLM-assisted UAV intelligence from conceptual discussions and single-task prototypes toward a fully deployable, network-aware control framework.
+Unlike prior studies that focus on descriptive overviews \cite{javaid2024large}, \cite{zhou2024large}, \cite{10835069} or isolated scheduling scenarios \cite{emami2025llm}, the proposed approach integrates in-network ICL with verifier-guided optimization to achieve safe, adaptive, and scalable multiple UAV functions.
+By coupling telemetry-driven prompt construction with a unified safety-verifier, the framework enables real-time context adaptation under dynamic wireless conditions while maintaining energy efficiency and decision robustness.
+Through quantitative evaluation across multiple performance metrics, this paper bridges the gap between reasoning-level intelligence and network-level optimization, demonstrating the practical feasibility of LLM-assisted UAV autonomy in real communication environments.As depicted in Fig. \ref{fig:uav_network1}, ICL leverages structured natural language prompts, i.e., task descriptions, to encapsulate task objectives, while curated demonstration sets convey relevant system states and environmental conditions such as sensory data.
 This approach enables LLMs to infer an effective output for the task, without requiring explicit model retraining.
 By using contextually rich examples, ICL supports adaptive, on-the-fly decision-making across a broad range of UAV-Assisted Sensor Network (UASNETs) tasks, making it particularly valuable for time-sensitive applications such as emergency response.

-The contributions of the paper are listed as follows: \begin{itemize} \item A classification of key functions in public safety UAVs, such as path planning and velocity control.
-These functions can be effectively addressed using LLM-enabled ICL, providing a structured foundation for its application in emergencies.
-This classification serves as a foundational reference to guide future research and development in integrating LLM-enabled ICL into public safety UAVs, especially where DRL optimizers fall short.